chinmaygarde/impeller.dev/docs/fundamentals/subsystems/compiler.md

 so there is no runtime shader reflection either.
 The target is an executable called `impellerc` which is never shipped into the binary or as an artifact.

+## Shader Compiler Explorer

+An interactive instance of the shader compiler is available online at [https://compiler.impeller.dev](https://compiler.impeller.dev)

 ## The Offline Shader Compilation Pipeline

 * Shaders are authored once in GLSL 4.60.
 This choice of shading language is